twknab/mean_hike/readme.md

     - Add "Edit Start Date" field to pre-trip edit page.
     - Add "Edit End Date" field to pre-trip edit page.

 - Pre-Trip: Add "Driving conditions", ie, do you have to drive on any forest roads?
-Are you equipped?
+Do you have extra equipment? (sleeping, water, axe, power jumper, etc)

 ## Important Bugs: